7/24/2019

 John Krieger

-Analyst at William Blair
+Analyst, William Blair

 Hi, thanks very much.
 Two questions.
 First, Ari, can you talk about the assets that you've bought so far this year, particularly in Q2?
 Sounds like that's mainly in R&D solutions, but just sort of the nature of the assets you're buying.
-And the second question, I know you've talked about rolling out OCT I think later this year.
-As you think about that business over the next few years, do you view it as a bigger opportunity than OCE or smaller?
-Just to frame it a little bit.
+And the second question, I know you've talked about rolling out OCT, I think, later this year.
+As you think about that business over the next few years, do you view it as a bigger opportunity than OCE or smaller, just to frame it a little bit?
 Thanks.

 speaker

-Ari Goosby
+Ari Boothby

 Chairman and Chief Executive Officer

 Yeah.
 Okay.
-On the acquisitions, I think we did very little acquisitions actually.
-We had a, I think we spent what was the number this quarter? $26 million.
+On the acquisitions, I think we did very little acquisitions, actually.
+I think we spent, what was the number? $26 million.
 I think we had one small little thing in technology and a tiny, tiny little thing in R&D. We had no acquisitions in R&D in the first quarter.
-And in the second quarter, like a small thing that added like a couple million, maybe something like that to our revenue, very small.
-In R&D, the acquisition contribution mostly came from last year's, I think I guess in the fourth quarter, we did an acquisition.
-And that acquisition did actually brought in a little bit more in the second quarter than we had anticipated.
-You know, another new contract that generated I think a little bit more revenue.
+And in the second quarter, like a small thing that added like a couple million, maybe something like that to our revenue.
+Very small.
+In R&D, the acquisition contribution mostly came from Last year, I think I guess in the fourth quarter, we did an acquisition, and that acquisition did actually brought in a little bit more in the second quarter than we had anticipated.
+Another new contract that generated, I think, a little bit more revenue.
 But again, you're talking about single digits here.
-And then a very tiny, tiny acquisition that maybe brought in a couple million, if I remember.
+And then a very tiny, tiny acquisition, and they've been brought in a couple million, if I remember.
 So there's very, very little new news here on the R&D side.
-And then technology is very small.
-So we did one, two new things.
-Yeah,
+And then technology is very small also, right?
+We need one or two new things.
+Yeah, just a small token.
+Yeah.
+And then the second question was?

 speaker